neptune-mutual-blue/protocol/docs/Resolution.md

 This contract enables governance agents or admins to resolve actively-reporting cover products.
-Once a resolution occurs, the NPM token holders who voted for the winning camp can unstake their staking during the claim period with additional rewards.
+Once a resolution occurs, the NPM token holders who voted for the valid camp can unstake their staking during the claim period with additional rewards.

 ## Functions